Anushka Shetty, R Madhavan's 'Nishabdham' to premiere on Amazon Prime Video | Entertainment

 Anushka Shetty, R Madhavan's 'Nishabdham' to premiere on Amazon Prime Video

-Mumbai, Sep 18 (PTI) Amazon Prime Video on Friday announced that Anushka Shetty and R Madhavan-starrer "Nishabdham" will debut on its platform on October 2.
-Directed by Hemanth Madhukar, the film also stars Anjali, Shalini Pandey, Subbaraju and Srinivas Avasarala.
+(Eds: Change in para 2) Mumbai, Sep 18 (PTI) Amazon Prime Video on Friday announced that Anushka Shetty and R Madhavan-starrer "Nishabdham" will debut on its platform on October 2.
+Directed by Hemanth Madhukar, the film has been shot parallelly in both Telugu and Tamil languages.
+It also stars Anjali, Shalini Pandey, Subbaraju and Srinivas Avasarala.
 Hollywood star Michael Madsen, best known for movies such as "Kill Bill" , "Reservoir Dogs" , "Once Upon a Time in Hollywood" and "The Hateful Eight" , also features in the film in a pivotal role.

 Vijay Subramaniam, Director and Head, Content, Amazon Prime Video India, said they are delighted to present the film to their subscribers.
 "The successful global premieres of our recently released direct-to-digital films, have proven that good stories travel and language barriers are fast dissolving," Subramaniam said in a statement.
 "The film will mark Anushka’s digital debut and brings Madhavan back to Prime Video, after the super-hit season 1 of 'Breathe'.
 The immensely popular actors will be seen back together on screen after 14 years – the movie promises to be a treat for viewers," he added.